Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 ]

 The above correctness theorem concludes the treatment of normal form bisimulations for this thesis.
-There is definitely a number of side results on NF strategies which we have glossed over, such as, among others, the injectivity of $nf.nf2ogs$.
-There is also much more to say on the relationship between the NF game and the OGS game, but we leave this thorough study for future work.
+By combining it with
+@thm-correctness proving OGS correctness w.r.t. substitution equivalence, we can directly deduce that NF bisimulations are correct w.r.t. substitution equivalence.
 Since the server is allowed to play less moves in the NF game than in the OGS game, it is naturally easier to prove that two language configurations are normal form bisimilar than OGS bisimilar.
-As such, to prove substitution equivalence of two concrete programs, the NF correctness theorem is of greater practical interest than the OGS correctness theorem.
+As such, to prove substitution equivalence of two concrete programs, the NF correctness theorem is a more practical entry point than the OGS correctness theorem.
 In fact in the realm of program equivalence for languages without state or polymorphism, it can be argued that OGS is merely a technical device for proving NF correctness.
-And indeed, in a line of work by
+And indeed, in a line of work by #nm[Lassen] and
-#nm[Lassen] and #nm[Levy]~#mcite(<LassenL07>)#mcite(dy: 3em,
-<LassenL08>), an early appearance of an OGS-like construction can be
+#nm[Levy]~#mcite(dy: 0em, <LassenL07>)#mcite(dy: 1.6em, <LassenL08>), an early appearance
-seen during the NF correctness proof.
+of an OGS-like construction can be seen during the NF correctness proof.

+There is definitely a number of side results on NF strategies which we have glossed over.
+Indeed, much of the above constructions and proofs are still to be written in the Rocq artifact, and it is quite uncomfortable to program without the safety net of an actual type checker!
+Among the presumably low hanging fruits, proving the injectivity of $nf.nf2ogs$ would give us the reverse of the above implication, in other words that the NF model is correct and complete w.r.t. the OGS model.
+There is also much more to say on the relationship between the NF game and the OGS game, but we leave this thorough study for future work.